deeptijobi/cv5561-f25-team-vikings/README.md

 # Dynamic Object Tracking and 3D Reconstruction of Multiple Falling Objects from a Single-View Video
-Real-time falling object detection using RGB-D cameras, 3D/2D deep learning, and parallel processing pipelines.
+Real-time falling object detection using RGB camera data using Co-tracker, Open3D and COLMAP.

 ## Team Members - OCCIPITAL